FeynmanZhou/my-web/content/en/about/index.md

 Feynman is also a InfoQ DevOps Editor.
 You can find the blogs and news writen by Feynman on his [InfoQ profile](https://www.infoq.com/profile/Feynman-Zhou/).
 Feel free to contact [Feynman](mailto:feynman@kubesphere.io) to write a piece of news for your project if you want.

+When Feynman is not working, he enjoys playing basketball, hiking, reading, listening podcasts, etc. Feynman is interested in any kind of sport.

-Want to communicate with Feynman?
-Have a cup of coffee?
-Book a slot with Feynman on Calendly:
+Want to have a talk or have a cup of coffee with Feynman?
+Book a slot with Feynman on [Calendly](https://calendly.com/feynmanzhou/meeting).
+If you are working in China, you can connect with Feynman via WeChat ID `493200090`.